pi-tgo/rdatafile/README.md

 the code is written based on IDL code provided by Chris Meek IDL code originally written by Ian Grant and modified by the same and JWM

+An example datafile (testdata.md49) is included in the repository.

+Example: python rdatafile.py testdata.md49 output.png

+will result in the output.png file.